sheltermanager/asm3/doc/manual/reports.rst

 of your copy of the report to the latest version.
 It will only change the SQL/HTML and update any subreports, it will not change the description if you updated it.

-If you change the category on your copy of a report, this will prevent it being updated by the auto updater.
+If you change the title or category on your copy of a report, this will prevent it being updated by the auto updater.
 You can use this to lock a report to a particular version.